ADD CONDITION

 How should I store MAXIMUM STRENGTH Medicated Foot Powder?

-Store it at room temperature, keep the container tightly closed, and protect it from excessive heat.
-Do not use if the seal is broken.
+Store it at room temperature, keep the container tightly closed, protect it from excessive heat, and keep it out of reach of children.

 Packaging Info